 - answer your questions.

-Can COVID-19 really be a reason for the retrenchment of employees?
+What can be a reason for the retrenchment of employees?

 Must I give written notice before retrenching?